Analysis | How the Battle for Libya Has Become a Proxy Conflict

 2. What’s happened since?

 The battle lines have hardly shifted.
-Backed by Turkish drones, forces loyal to the recognized government had several successes, including retaking the city of Gharyan, Haftar’s forward base over the summer.
+Backed by Turkish drones, forces loyal to the recognized Government of National Accord, or GNA, had several successes, including retaking the city of Gharyan, Haftar’s forward base over the summer.
 After that, they struggled to hold their ground as hundreds of Russian mercenaries arrived at the front lines to support Haftar, bringing expertise in artillery and ground combat honed in Syria and Ukraine.
-Backed also by Sudanese mercenaries and United Arab Emirates’s drones, Haftar’s forces spent months trying to breach defensive lines in the Tripoli suburbs. outskirts, eventually breaking through in some suburbs.
+Backed also by Sudanese mercenaries and drones provided by the United Arab Emirates, Haftar’s forces spent months trying to breach defensive lines in the Tripoli outskirts, breaking through in some suburbs.
 They also took over the coastal city of Sirte.

 3. What are the chances for peace?

-Haftar’s forces announced Jan.
-11 a halt in their offensive -- days after a meeting between the leaders of Russia and Turkey.
-But Haftar walked out of talks in Moscow on Jan.
-13 without putting his name to a more permanent truce agreement that Sarraj had signed.
-Germany is planning to host a conference in January bringing together the countries intervening in Libya.
-It wants them to agree to respect an existing UN embargo on arms transfers to Libya and to shape a political resolution to which the Libyan rivals can agree.
-Skeptics argue that the foreign powers are not yet ready to call it quits.
+Peace talks took place in early 2020 but a breakthrough remains elusive.
+Haftar’s forces announced a halt in their offensive days after a meeting between the leaders of Russia and Turkey, but Haftar walked out of talks in Moscow without putting his name to a more permanent truce agreement that Sarraj had signed.
+Further efforts by world leaders at a meeting in Berlin in January ended with no deal and Haftar upping the ante by blocking Libya’s oil exports -- denying the Sarraj government a key revenue source.
+The Germans want other countries to agree to respect an existing UN embargo on arms transfers to Libya and to shape a political resolution to which the Libyan rivals can agree.
+The European Union is considering deploying a military mission to help enforce the arms embargo and a potential more permanent cease-fire.

 4. Where do Russia and Turkey fit in?